Frequently asked questions and answers about Solar energy systems

 Q. Can I export any of the electricity I generate?

 A. Yes, all electricity will automatically be exported provided you are served by the TVA service.
 Your electricity company will fit an export meter and you will be paid at the same rate you are being billed from the company.
-Hopefully the Alabama Public Service Commission will require Alabama Power to offer this capability in the future.
+The Alabama Public Service Commission recently approved a rate table under which Alabama Power will pay 0.025 cents for power exported to the grid.

 Q. If there is a Federal Law requiring utilities to provide “Net Metering” why can’t I get it from Alabama Power?